UFAL-DSG/django-crowdflower-annotations/README.rst

    default, the title says `price level K` where `K` is one tenth of the calculated job price.

+   *Update*: Crowdflower now defaults to ordering your jobs on no channels, which is definitely not what you want.
+Therefore, when ordering the job, don't forget to select the channels where you want your job to be worked on.
+Also, the workers' skills are now not set up the highest possible by the app (because of a Crowdflower API update), hence you might want to do so manually at the Crowdflower job website.

 =======================
 How to import dialogues